MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/first-party-license-management.md

 (Image)

-1. Select **Plan overview** to go to the listing page which shows all the plans you have created for this offer.
+1. Select **Plan overview** to go to the listing page that shows all the plans you've created for this offer.

 (Image)

-### Copy service ids from offer details and update your Teams app to map to the paid functionality
+### Copy service IDs from offer details and update your Teams app to map to the paid functionality

 (Content and image needs to be added)